 Maple Leaf Adventures

-Since 1986, Maple Leaf has been operating sailing cruises in British Columbia, the Queen Charlotte Islands (Haida Gwaii) and the Alaska Inside Passage.
-On Maple Leaf's fleet of three vessels, expect an even more intimate experience than on a regular small ship, and a program that is full of First Nation history.
+Since 1986, Maple Leaf has been operating sailing cruises in British Columbia, Haida Gwaii (the former Queen Charlotte Islands) and the Inside Passage.
+On Maple Leaf's fleet of three vessels, expect an even more intimate experience than on a regular small ship, and a program that is full of First Nations history.

 The 92-foot-long Maple Leaf schooner can carry eight passengers and four or five crewmembers.
 Instead of cabins, a sleeping area has large bunks with walls on two and a half sides and thick, heavy curtains on the rest.
 Bathrooms are shared.
 The ship has two inflatable boats for shore excursions and wildlife-viewing.

-Swell, a unique 88-foot converted tugboat, carries up to 12 guests in six private en-suite cabins.
+Swell, a unique 88-foot converted tugboat built in 1912, carries up to 12 guests in six private en-suite cabins.
 The classic wooden construction of the vessel has been maintained, and cabins are paneled with wood.
-There is a hot tub on the aft deck.
+There is a hot tub on the aft deck, and a cozy lounge that doubles as a dining area.

-Cascadia is a 24-passenger catamaran with a crew of 10, offering a dozen cabins in boutique-cruise style.
-The ship is 138 feet with a lounge, terrace, dining area and open bridge policy, as well as kayaks for passenger use.
+Cascadia is Maple Leaf's newest acquisition, a 24-passenger catamaran with a crew of 10, offering a dozen cabins in boutique-cruise style.
+The ship is 138 feet in length, with a lounge, terrace, dining area and open bridge policy, as well as kayaks for passenger use.

 On the line's 10-night Alaska Supervoyage itineraries, Swell travels between Prince Rupert (British Columbia) and Sitka, and between Sitka and Ketchikan, with stops at Baranof, Kruzof and St. Lazaria islands.
 Maple Leaf has a permit to bring its cruisers to the Pack Creek bear-viewing area on Admiralty Island.
 Maple Leaf also offers eight-night Inside Passage voyages between Petersburg and Sitka, and between Petersburg and Prince Rupert.